oreo639/LimePlayer3DS/README.md

 ## Developers
 These are the contrubuters and maintainers, both big and small (will be updated every once and a while)
-+ Maintainers: Oreo639, TBD
++ Maintainers: oreo639, TBD
-+ Contributers: liquidfenrir (fixed the makefile)
++ Contributers: LiquidFenrir (fixed the makefile)

 ## Credits
-+ Limeplayer started as a fork of ctrmus, meaning that the majority of its code came from, is based off, or was built on top of ctrmus.
++ LimePlayer started as a fork of ctrmus, meaning that the majority of its code came from, is based off, or was built on top of ctrmus.

 + Deltabeard: For his work on ctrmus which was the original foundation for this application.

-+ Astronautlevel & Liquidfernir (and the Anemone3DS team): For their work on Anemone3DS which helped quite a bit when it came to starting with citro2d graphics, and they were very helpful in general.
++ Astronautlevel & LiquidFernir (and the Anemone3DS team): For their work on Anemone3DS which helped quite a bit when it came to starting with citro2d graphics, and they were very helpful in general.

 + Flagbrew: Some of the code for gui was adapted to work with LimePlayer3DS.